Jonathan Martin (American football): Bullying scandal

 According to ESPN's Adam Schefter, the most egregious of these exchanges was a highly graphic voicemail Incognito left in April 2013, in which Incognito called Martin a "half-nigger piece of shit," threatened to slap Martin's mother across the face and even uttered a death threat against Martin.
 Until obtaining the tape from Martin's legal team, the Dolphins had publicly maintained the charges against Incognito were pure speculation.
 Schefter said that as late as the afternoon of November 3, the Dolphins didn't even know the voicemail existed.
 However, within hours of hearing the tape, Incognito had been suspended.
 On November 5, the Sun-Sentinel reported that the message that ultimately led to Incognito's suspension was made after Martin missed two days of the team's voluntary workout program.
 The coaches asked Incognito to help "toughen up" Martin and "get him into the fold".

 On November 11, a source close to Martin told ESPN's Lisa Salters that Martin was not willing to play for the Dolphins again, and planned to sit out the remainder of the 2013 season, which he did.
 In February 2014, a 144-page report by Ted Wells—an attorney hired by the NFL to investigate the scandal—found that Incognito and fellow linemen John Jerry and Mike Pouncey "engaged in a pattern of harassment" toward Martin, another offensive lineman, and an assistant trainer.

+In February 2025, Martin did a lengthy ESPN article where he reframed how he viewed his treatment by teammates in Miami, and highlighted how it was his mother that first used the word bullying.
+The article included a transcript of the voicemail that Incognito left Martin, with derogatory and racist comments.
+Incognito and others quickly pointed to pulled quotes from the article, lambasting ESPN and other journalists for what he viewed as evidence of his vindication.
+Mike Florio of ProFootballTalk defended his original reporting, highlighting the nuance of the situation and the original findings by Ted Wells that Incognito and others behaved inappropriately, even within the context of an NFL locker room.